raphael2692/rs-blog/content/posts/coding/langchain-wikipedia.md

 +++
-title = "Creating a Wikipedia Search and Summary Program Using OpenAI, Trafilatura, and LangChain" tags = ["coding", "python", "datascience", "ai", "llm", "langchain"] date = "2023-04-14"
+title = "Creating a Wikipedia Q&A using OpenAI, LangChain and Trafilatura" tags = ["coding", "python", "datascience", "ai", "llm", "langchain"] date = "2023-04-14"